Assamese grammar

 Assamese grammar (অসমীয়া ব্যাকৰণ Oxömia byakoron) is the study of the morphology and syntax of Assamese, an Indo-European language spoken in Northeast India, primarily in the state of Assam.
 It has long served as a lingua franca in parts of Northeast India.
 Although Assamese is typically written in the Assamese script, a romanization is also used here to suggest the pronunciation.
 Since there are many varieties of Assamese, the standard variety is used here.

+Overview

+The Assamese language has the following characteristic morphological features: